Goshamahal

 Goshamahal is a suburb in Hyderabad City, Telangana, India.

+Derived from the word gosha meaning secluded women in purdah.
 The Goshamahal Baradari is probably the only well preserved palace built by the Qutb Shahi rulers, as almost all their palaces were destroyed during the long siege of the kingdom by Aurangzeb.
 It was built by the last Qutb Shahi ruler, Sultan Abul Hassan Tana Shah in 1684.
 Apparently, during Aurangzeb's conquest of the Deccan, he installed his son Shah Alam in this palace, which later served as the Mughal headquarters in the south.
-It also has an underground route(Guffa) to Charminar and some other places.